Xenon Signal Denoising via Supervised, Semi-Supervised, and Unsupervised Models: Objective

 The noiseless measurement data required by supervised models is unavailable from constructed TPCs, as all experimental data is collected with instrumental noise.
 Simulations based on experiment designs can provide clean-noisy event pairs, yet often have limited accuracy due to incomplete knowledge of the physics and detector response.
 As such, the performance of a deployed detector may not sufficiently align with simulation.
 This mismatch can lead to suboptimal supervised denoising performance in experimental applications.

 Unsupervised denoising does not require noiseless signals during training.
 Instead, the model infers across noisy events what the true signal characteristics are.
 This is analogous to an experimentalist inferring a true signal shape from repeated noisy measurements of an identical signal through averaging.
-For $\bb$ detection, repeated measurements of identical events are not possible.
+For $0\nu\beta\beta$ detection, repeated measurements of identical events are not possible.
 Therefore ML methods, rather than simple averaging, are necessary to infer the clean signal characteristics.

 Unsupervised learning has two distinct limitations: first, the best-performing methods require exact knowledge of the noise distribution \cite{sure}.
-In the $\bb$ context, experiments can characterize noise to excellent precision, as the operation of such experiments ensures there are sufficient noise-only calibration measurements collected between events.
+In the $0\nu\beta\beta$ context, experiments can characterize noise to excellent precision, as the operation of such experiments ensures there are sufficient noise-only calibration measurements collected between events.
 Second, unsupervised learning requires more complex loss functions, leading to a loss convergence less rapid and well-behaved than in supervised training.
-As a result, unsupervised loss functions minimize into ``basins'', or regions where the loss is low yet not optimally-low and the loss function cannot escape.
+As a result, unsupervised loss functions are more susceptible to converging to model weights in regions where the loss is low yet not optimally-low and the loss function cannot escape.
 Thus, trained unsupervised learning denoisers typically underperform compared to supervised models with identical mathematical denoising limits \cite{lim1, lim2, lim3, unsure}.

 A compromise between the amount of signal-noise knowledge and model performance is semi-supervised learning.
 The term ``semi-supervised'' is used to describe a wide range of methods.
 Here, semi-supervised learning pertains to methods that utilize the approximate true signal knowledge of an experimentalist (i.e. an approximately-correct simulation) combined with \textit{post hoc} experimental data that contains the exact signal characteristics in addition to noise.
 This method can improve performance over a fully-unsupervised model while only placing realistic requirements on the experimentalist to design an approximate signal simulation.